 Donated Services - The Center's policy is to record support and expenses for contributed services that require specialized skills and would be purchased if not provided by the donor at the fair value of services received.
-The Center records the value of services donated by graduate student interns, who see clients and assist with therapy and the crisis telephone line, based on the average wage rate of clinical therapists.
-The value of services donated by certain other individuals who are required to have specialized training before they may help answer the crisis telephone line and assist with medical accompaniment is based on the minimum wage rate in effect.
-Donated services of \$137,242 and \$181,653 have been included in both revenue and expenses in the statements of activities and statements of functional expenses for the years ended June 30, 2020 and 2019, respectively.
+The Center records the value of services donated by graduate student interns, crisis telephone line workers and medical accompaniment volunteers at an hourly rate of \$16.
+Donated services of \$99,061 and \$137,242 have been included in both revenue and expenses in the statements of activities and statements of functional expenses for the years ended June 30, 2021 and 2020, respectively.